TechRetreat/learnathon/mobile/ios/10-Map.md

 [< Annotation Object](9-AnnotationObject.md) - [Tab Bar >](11-TabBar.md)

 Now, we're going to get started on building the map portion of the application.
 To do this, we're going to use a [framework]() called [MapKit]().
 A framework is a package of useful methods and classes.
 In the case of MapKit, it provides some classes and methods to interface with maps.
 One of the view's we're going to use is `MKMapView`, which is a view that automatically provides a map for use to use.
 As we create a new screen, we're going to create a new [View Controller]().
-Let's make a new "CocoaTouchClass" file, and make it a sublcass of "UIViewController".
+Let's make a new "CocoaTouchClass" file, and make it a subclass of "UIViewController".
 The standard for naming view controllers is to have the class name end in "ViewController".
 So you can name this class "MapViewController" or something of the kind.
 View controllers can have [private properties](), properties that only that view controller can see.
 Some properties that this `MapViewController` may have is the map view it will display, and a list of annotations we want to display on the map.
 So we can add these three properties to the view controller with these three lines:
 ```swift